Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Depending on who you’re talking to or what you’re reading, they will have a different opinion on what to do.

-Steve from Steve’s Small Engine Saloon recommends running your saw once a month through winter in order to exercise the carburetor.
+Steve from Steve’s Small Engine Saloon recommends running your saw once a month through winter to exercise the carburetor.
+He also recommends using a fuel stabilizer with fresh fuel during this period.

 The Toolsman also recommends using Seafoam or Stabil fuel stabilizers.